Early translations of the New Testament: Old Syriac translations

 Syria played a great role in the beginnings of Christianity.
-In the 1st century, Antakya, then called Antioch, was an important missionary center, while in the 2nd century it served as a bridge between Palestine and "Western" Christianity.
-The disciples of Jesus were first called Christians in Antakya (Acts 11:26).
-This is probably where the Gospels of Matthew and Luke, the Didache, the Ignatian in 107, and the Gospel of Thomas in the late 2nd century were written.
+In the first century AD, Antioch was an important missionary center, while in the 2nd century it served as a cultural bridge between the Near East and Europe.
+The disciples of Jesus were first called Christians in Antioch (Acts 11:26).
+This is likely where the Gospels of Matthew and Luke were written, as well as the Didache, the Ignatian in 107 AD, and the Gospel of Thomas in the late 2nd century.
 In Syria, Greek and Syriac language influences crossed.
 In Antakya itself, Greek was dominant, but outside of it (Damascus, Edessa) there was much less knowledge of Greek.
 As time went on, the influence of Greek diminished.
 In Palestine, a dialect of Syriac was spoken, close to the Aramaic language, i.e. the one spoken by Jesus and the apostles, while the first Syriac translations were produced at a time when the oral tradition about Jesus and the apostles was still alive.
 The key terminology of apostolic teaching could not yet be forgotten, and to some extent could be preserved in the earliest translations.
 The Syriac translations provide a better understanding of the New Testament's authors, who wrote in Greek but were thinking in Semitic.
 This is why textual critics have a special respect for the Syriac translations.